 The following information is based on our experience downloading PostgreSQL 14.4 from the Enterprise DB website and installing it on a Windows 10 machine.
 This was done in early June 2022.

 The site starts by asking which version of PostgreSQL you want and the operating system of the machine you're downloading to.
-AACT is currently running on PostgreSQL version 11.1, so versions subsequent to that should work.
-For this demo, we chose version 6.9.6.
-If you're downloading to Windows or Linux, you need to specify whether you're on a 32 or 64 bit machine.
+AACT is currently running on PostgreSQL version 11.5, so versions subsequent to that should work.
+For this demo, we chose version 14.4.

 We googled to find these instructions about determining if your machine is 32 or 64 bit:

 When we did this, we determined our machine to be 64 bit (see the value for 'System type:' in the screenshot below).
 Therefore we selected Windows x86-64 from the dropdown.